Policies and procedures

 Appeals

-Per the Missouri S&T Scholarship Reinstatement Policy, if you do not appeal, or your appeal is denied and your cumulative GPA meets the scholarship renewal requirement, please inform student financial assistance via email to receive the scholarship(s) eligible for reinstatement for the next academic year.
+Per the Missouri S&T Scholarship Reinstatement Policy, if you do not appeal, or your appeal is denied and your cumulative GPA meets the scholarship renewal requirement, please inform student financial service via email to receive the scholarship(s) eligible for reinstatement for the next academic year.

 Financial aid eligibility is based on parental and/or student prior year income.
 If a family has unusual circumstances, regulations allow student financial assistance the option to review the student’s situation.
 Possible reasons for a special circumstance review include unemployment; divorce; death of a spouse or parent; loss of child support; loss of Social Security benefits; or loss of other income benefits.
 The circumstance in question must be able to be documented and significantly change the ability to contribute.
 Appeals are typically a one-time exception.
 The documentation required will be determined on a case-by-case basis.
 Special circumstance forms can be found on our forms page.